PrometheusXXV/Steg_PA/README.md

 PHASE CODING
 CUSTOM

-Completed the LSB, Phase Coding and Custom part in Audio Steg and LSB and PVD in Image Steg and Linked them with the Frontbase
+Completed the LSB, Phase Coding and Custom part in Audio Steg and LSB ,PVD and PRNG in Image Steg and Linked them with the Frontbase

-Decryption of PRNG is not Complete.